 The Airborne Museum is located in the beautifully restored Villa Hartenstein.
-In September 1944, this villa was the headquarters of the British Airborne Division.
-Here, you will experience the world famous Battle of Arnhem like never before.
+Hartenstein served as headquarters for British airborne troops in September 1944.
+Experience the Battle of Arnhem like never before.

 Netherlands Museum Pass valid